Used good: Electronics and home appliances

+This is also the case for home appliances, from microwave ovens and toaster ovens to refrigerators and kitchen stoves.

 Design and furniture

 Design items and furniture are also seeing an increase in being traded as secondhand goods.
 With some designer items being sought after in marketplaces.
 When trading design furniture and items you usually must be aware of the original retail price as most of the goods, if kept well, retain their value quite well.

-Other items

 The Sierra Club, an environmental organization, argues that secondhand purchasing of furniture is the "greenest" way of furnishing a home.